How Can Technology Aid in the Fight Against Invasive Species?

 The field of gene technology has seen leaps and bounds in the past decade.
 Its potential usefulness in controlling invasive species is just starting to emerge.
 Scientists believe that the future will hold even more promise.

-Lire également : What’s the Latest in Drone Swarm Technology for Precision Agriculture?
+A découvrir également : What’s the Latest in Real-Time Language Interpretation Earbuds for Travelers?

 Gene drives are one such technology that could be pivotal in managing invasive populations.
 The gene drive mechanism works by ensuring a specific trait is passed on to an unusually high percentage of offspring.
 This technology could be used to introduce a detrimental trait into an invasive species population, such as reduced fertility in mice, to suppress their numbers over time.